mhems/vgql/README.md

 * The query portion of functionality is fairly implemented, albeit crudely tested
-* The game module should be parameterizable by game so some config code will be needed
+* The game module should be parameterizable by game so some config code has been added
 * The structure of the game graph is currently being constructed.
-Once a game <=> graph framework is up, graph algorithms will be added to do the course planning
+Once a game to graph framework is up, graph algorithms will be added to do the course planning
 * With the backend complete, a simple command-line tool and graphical view will be implemented